aosabook/500lines/objmodel/chapter.md

 While the first three variants of the object model were concerned with behavioural variation, in this last section we will look at an optimization without any behavioural impact.
-This optimization is called *maps* and was pioneered by the VM for the Self programming language (citation:
+This optimization is called *maps* and was pioneered by the VM for the Self programming language (footnote:
 C. Chambers, D. Ungar, and E. Lee, “An efficient implementation of SELF a dynamically-typed object-oriented language based on prototypes,” in OOPSLA, 1989, vol. 24.).
 It is still one of the most important object model